openwalletGH/openwallet-android/README.md

 ## Version history

+New in version 1.5.9
+- Ask confirmation before creating a new address

 New in version 1.5.8
 - Added the ability to create new addresses and view the previous ones
 - When creating a new wallet, it is now possible to select the passphrase and copy it